richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Software metaphors such as computer graphics and parametric systems are considered in design theory of computer sciences as the most primitive stage of artificial intelligence.[9-1]

+[9-2]
+Three Parametric Paradigms

+As 3-D parametric software and tools are being rediscovered by architecture and engineering firms, they are beginning to change their design workfl ows.
+Contemporary design practices have developed at least three different narratives with regard to parametric design:

+1. Parametric formalism: Parametric modeling and scripting has been used by a large number of digital avant-garde designers in intricate complex formal compositions [8].
+Designers using this narrative use parametric techniques to substitute the manual designer in form-finding functions.[9-2]

 ### automation
 Today algorithms, scripting, robots, digital manufacturing, and new autonomous workflow systems are once more transforming the meaning of the term automation.
 [9-2]